113ll3/Ibmclouddocscli/reference/softlayer/index.md

     </dl>

 **Examples**:
-Order a replica for volume with ID `12345678`, which performs DAILY replication, is located at dal09 with tier level `4` and OS type `Linux`.
 ```
 bluemix sl block replica-order 12345678 -s DAILY -d dal09 --tier 4 --os-type LINUX
 ```
+This command orders a replica for volume with ID `12345678`, which performs DAILY replication, is located at dal09 with tier level `4` and OS type `Linux`.

 ### bluemix sl block snapshot-cancel
 {: #sl_block_snapshot_cancel}